 The amount of consideration we receive and revenue we recognize varies as a result of changes in customer sales incentives, including discounts and rebates, and returns offered to customers.
 The estimate of revenue is adjusted upon the earlier of the following events: (i) the most likely amount of consideration expected to be received changes or (ii) the consideration becomes fixed.
 Our policy is to accept returns only in cases in which the product is defective and covered under our standard warranty provisions.
 When we give customers the right to return products, we estimate the expected returns based on an analysis of historical experience.
-The liability for returns and allowances was \$22.2 million and \$17.9 million as of December 31, 2023 and 2022, respectively.
+The liability for returns and allowances, which includes liabilities established related to the Italian payback matter discussed in Note 17, was \$41.7 million and \$22.2 million as of December 31, 2024 and 2023, respectively.
 In estimating customer rebates, we consider the lag time between the point of sale and the payment of the customer's rebate claim, customer-specific trend analyses, contractual commitments, including stated rebate rates, historical experience with respect to specific customers (as we have a history of providing similar rebates on similar products to similar customers) and other relevant information.
-The reserve for customer incentive programs, including customer rebates, was \$26.7 million and \$29.0 million at December 31, 2023 and 2022, respectively.
-We expect the amounts subject to the reserve as of December 31, 2023 to be paid within 90 days subsequent to period-end.
+The reserve for customer incentive programs, including customer rebates, was \$24.9 million and \$26.7 million at December 31, 2024 and 2023, respectively.
+We expect the amounts subject to the reserve as of December 31, 2024 to be paid within 90 days subsequent to period-end.